-What is a separation agreement and do we need one?

->

-> You also don’t have to have a separation order to qualify for the Sole Parent Support benefit (formerly known as the DPB).
+You also don’t have to have a separation order to qualify for the Sole Parent Support benefit (formerly known as the DPB).

->

-> Read more about separation orders when both of you agree to separate or when one of you doesn't agree, on the Family Justice website.
+Read more about separation orders when both of you agree to separate or when one of you doesn't agree, on the Ministry of Justice website.

->

-> Can we separate without getting lawyers or the Family Court involved?
+Can we separate without getting lawyers or the Family Court involved?

->

-> It depends on whether any issues arise which require you to go to court.
+It depends on whether any issues arise which require you to go to court.

->

-> You may need to go to the Family Court to:
+You may need to go to the Family Court to:

->

-> If the judge allows or directs you to have legal representation and you can’t afford a lawyer, you may be eligible for legal aid.
+If the judge allows or directs you to have legal representation and you can’t afford a lawyer, you may be eligible for legal aid.

->

-> What do I need to do to get a divorce?
+What do I need to do to get a divorce?

->

-> To get a divorce, you need to apply to the Family Court.
+To get a divorce, you need to apply to the Family Court.
 The only grounds for divorce is that your relationship has broken down and is at an end – and the only way to prove this to the Court is by living apart for at least two years.
 Note that this can include brief periods of living together for a total of up to three months - but the court must be satisfied that these were attempts at getting back together.

->

-> Once you’ve been separated for two years you can contact the Family Court to apply for a dissolution order.
+Once you’ve been separated for two years you can contact the Family Court to apply for a dissolution order.
 You can apply together with a joint application, or you can apply alone.
 The process for applying varies depending on whether you are applying jointly or singly, and – in the latter case - whether the other party agrees or disagrees with your divorce application.

->

-> You can apply for a dissolution order using forms on the Family Court website or your nearest courthouse.
+You can apply for a dissolution order using forms on the Family Court website (see the links above) or your nearest courthouse.
 There is a fee of around $210 to apply for a dissolution (you can apply for a fee waiver if you can’t afford the fee).

->

-> You will also need to include a sworn written statement (affidavit) with your application, stating that;
+You will also need to include a sworn written statement (affidavit) with your application, stating that;